 The applicant must complete a supervised clinical experience that consists of a minimum of 80 hours of direct client/patient/student services, as well as 20 hours of indirect client/patient/student services, under the supervision of an ASHA-certified speech-language pathologist (SLP).

 Implementation: Supervised clinical experience for purposes of ASHA SLPA certification must be completed no more than 5 years prior to application submission.
 Required hours of direct and indirect client/patient/student services must be completed before an individual may apply for certification.
 These hours may be obtained as part of an academic program or as on-the-job training/work.
-An applicant’s skills will be verified by their supervisor.
+An applicant’s experience and skills will be verified by their supervisor.

 Supervision must be provided by a clinician who holds the ASHA Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), who has the equivalent of a minimum of 9 months of full-time clinical experience after being awarded the CCC-SLP, and who has completed a minimum of 2 hours of professional development/continuing education in clinical instruction/supervision.
 Family members or individuals related in any way to an applicant may not serve as clinical educators/supervisors to that applicant.

 Observation and simulation experiences cannot be used toward this requirement.